xfnty/TinyTabletDriver/README.md

 - find, open and read raw data from HID device with VID=1386 & PID=891 (aka CTL-672)
 - switch tablet from "generic mouse" mode into raw mode (but not restore it)
 - parse tablet report
+- send mouse inputs
+- show tray icon with partly broken exit menu button
+- detect when tablet is connected/disconnected
+- sleep on all inputs (no active waiting)

 Build requirements:
 - [Visual Studio Build Tools][vstools] (MSVC, Windows SDK)